Fusionmedstaff

 Compact nursing license

 A commonly seen nursing license among travel nurses is the compact nursing license.
-Also known as the Nurse Licensure Compact (NLC), this license is a special agreement among participating U.S. states to allow registered nurses and licensed practical nurses to have one multi-state nursing license that permits you to practice in your home state, as well as other compact states.
+Also known as the NLC or enhanced Nurse Licensure Compact (eNLC), this license is a special agreement among participating U.S. states to allow registered nurses and licensed practical nurses to have one multi-state nursing license that permits you to practice in your home state (if eligible), as well as other compact states.

 This compact license streamlines the licensing process for nurses who wish to work across state lines, reducing administrative burdens and facilitating greater mobility for travel nurse professionals.
 Travel nurses holding a nursing licensure compact must follow the laws and regulations of each state in which they practice, but they benefit from the flexibility of being able to practice in multiple states without obtaining additional licensure.